 Remember, the longer time passes, the value of your NFT will increase or decrease depending on the price of cryptocurrencies in the market.

 Talking from personal experience, NFTs have been a good way for me to gain visibility and earn money as a photographer.
 With images of my travels to Egypt and its pyramids, the stunning island of Siargao, and even Padar in Indonesia.

 NFT PROS & CONS

 Here are some of the advantages and disadvantages I’ve come across when considering selling photos as NFT.
 Things will undoubtedly alter over time as the technology develops, most likely for the better.

 THE COMMISSIONS CHARGED & RECEIVED

-Every time the file is sold to someone else, the artist will receive commissions/royalties.
+Every time the NFT pics are sold to someone else, the artist will receive commissions/royalties.
 To put it another way, imagine a painter who gets commission for each time his or her work sells at an auction to a new owner.
 When the NFT is created (this procedure is known as minting), the total number of copies and amount of commissions are determined (these payments are usually made in Ethereum).